thomassuedbroecker/ce-cns-multi-tenant/documentation/details-quarkus-extract-tenant.md

 # Extract tenant and reconfigure OIDC configuration with Quarkus for Keycloak

-This implementation detail is structured in objective, use case definition, architecture, multi tenancy realization, technologies and implementation.¶
+This implementation detail is structured in objective, use case definition, architecture, multi tenancy realization, technologies, and implementation.¶

 ### Objective¶